 Since our historic beginning at Mory’s, the Spizzwinks(?) have proudly carried on a tradition of musical excellence and camaraderie as one of America’s oldest male choirs.
-With one eye towards our ninety-nine year history and the other towards the future, we seamlessly fuse tradition and innovation to bring audiences a unique and unforgettable concert experience.
+With one eye towards our one hundred year history and the other towards the future, we seamlessly fuse tradition and innovation to bring audiences a unique and unforgettable concert experience.

 Three times each year the Spizzwinks(?) pack their bags and head off to explore the world.
 We combine sightseeing, performing, and outreach experiences to make our travels as enriching as they are exhilarating.
 When traveling internationally, the Spizzwinks(?) act as cultural ambassadors for the United States, often performing on television and radio, and at large public events.
 We also promote cultural exchange, singing joint concerts with choirs from universities and other organizations.

 This Year (2014-15), we will travel to Cleveland, Ohio in the fall; to San Diego, Ventura, and Albuquerque in the winter; to Florida and South America (Colombia) in the spring; and to South Africa and Turkey in the summer!
 Check out all of the amazing places we’ve visited recently!

 2013-14 domestic tour destinations: New Jersey (Stirling, Millburn), Rhode Island (Providence), Pennsylvania (Hershey, Pottstown), Maryland (Silver Spring), Washington DC, New York (NYC), Florida (Ft.
 Lauderdale), California (San Francisco, Sacramento)